• Buy From Us

 Pansexual Definition

-People who identifies as pansexual are typically attracted to anyone, including those who do not identify as a specific gender.
+People who identify as pansexual are typically attracted to anyone, including those who do not identify as a specific gender.
 Pansexuals may describe their attraction as being more focused on personality than gender.
-People with a pansexual orientation, for example, maybe drawn to the personality of someone who is transgender.
+People with a pansexual orientation, for example, may be drawn to the personality of someone who is transgender.
 They may find a female, male, or gender-fluid person appealing.

-It is important to note that identifying as pansexual does not imply that your interest is everyone, just as a heterosexual male does not intrest every female and vice versa.
+It is important to note that identifying as pansexual does not imply that your interest is everyone, just as a heterosexual male does not interest every female and vice versa.

 Difference Between Pansexual and Bisexual